awsdocs/amazon-eks-user-guide/doc_source/getting-started.md

 For more information, see [Configuring the AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the *AWS Command Line Interface User Guide*\.

-To instead have the Heptio authenticator assume a role to perform cluster operations, uncomment the `-r` and `<role-arn>` lines and substitute an IAM role ARN to use with your user\.
+To instead have the AWS IAM Authenticator for Kubernetes assume a role to perform cluster operations, uncomment the `-r` and `<role-arn>` lines and substitute an IAM role ARN to use with your user\.

 If you manage multiple AWS credential profiles, you can either set the `AWS_PROFILE` variable in your shell or specify the profile name in an environment variable value for the authenticator to use in your `kubeconfig` as shown in the procedure below\.